google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - fixed errors in logs when using an RSS playlist
 - fixed OverlayPlayButton that was showing even if it shouldn't on some cases
 - fixed wrong behavior when onBeforeFinish was returning false within playlists
+- fixed issue with autoHide and fade APIs

 3.1.5
 -----